 To do so, locate the game in your Steam library, right-click it, and then select “Properties.”
-Click the “Updates” tab and ensure the “Enable Steam Cloud synchronization” option is checked for the game.
+Click the “General” tab and ensure the “Keep games saves in the Steam Cloud for Game” option is checked for the game.
 If this option isn’t checked, Steam won’t automatically download your cloud saves—or upload any new ones.

 If you don’t see a Steam Cloud option for a game here, that game doesn’t support Steam Cloud.
 Not all games on Steam do—it’s up to each game developer.